-- 3.10 A detailed landscape assessment for the Marchmont Farm site was undertaken by LDA Design in November 2004 and updated in June 2012.
-The reports conclude that despite the changes to landscape character and the landscape/visual context of the site, there is still capacity to accommodate additional development. - 3.11 The site forms part of a wider landscape tract (the Upper Gade Valley) which is Area 8 of the Dacorum Borough Council's Landscape Character Assessment SPG (May 2004).
-Efforts should be taken to conserve and strengthen the landscape character.
-The site is screened in some edges and is elevated in places.
-However this is not a prominent element in the setting of Hemel Hempstead and Piccotts End.
-If the development follows the requirements of the master plan, the site is capable of being integrated to the overall landscape character of the area and to maintain an appropriate landscape buffer between the site and Piccotts End.
-The site boundary has been defined as in the Site Allocations DPD in order for the development at Marchmont Farm to nestle into the landscape, behind the ridge line as shown on the Site Topography in Figure \\.
+4 Prepared by Hertfordshire Local Partnership, Herts Environmental Records Centre and Hertfordshire and Middlesex Wildlife Trust despite the changes to landscape character and to the landscape and visual context of the site, there is still capacity to accommodate additional development.

+- 3.14 The site forms part of a wider landscape tract (High Gade Valley) which is referred to as Area 123 in the Dacorum Borough Council's Landscape Character Assessment (LCA) SPG (May 2004).
+This area is characterised as a steep-sided v-shaped valley allowing the River Gade to meander through the landscape which includes grazing meadows, floodplain and wetland vegetation, ancient settlements and traces of scrub and woodland.
+Marchmont Farm is located in the southern tip of this character area and the LCA recommends that the area is conserved and strengthened.
+In doing so, it specifically states that new planting should be encouraged to maintain age diversity and respect the historic context of existing features. - 3.15 Efforts should be taken to conserve and strengthen the landscape character.
+The site is screened on some edges and is elevated in places.
+If the development follows the requirements of the Master Plan, the site is capable of being integrated into the overall landscape character of the area and maintaining an appropriate landscape buffer between the site and Piccotts End.
+The site boundary has been appropriately defined within the Site Allocations DPD in order for the development at Marchmont Farm to nestle into the landscape, behind the ridge line as shown on the Site Topography in Figure 5.